 Success: Rewrite rules flushed.

-On Apache, saving Settings → Permalinks or running wp rewrite flush --hard also regenerates the rewrite file when needed.
+On Apache, saving Settings → Permalinks or running wp rewrite flush --hard can also regenerate rewrite files when needed.
 On Nginx, confirm the server block already matches the expected WordPress rewrite rules.

 If the cutover fails before the new host accepts writes, point DNS back to the old host and deactivate maintenance mode there only after confirming that no newer content was created on the target.